hungpham2017/mcu/README.md

 - A class to extract all the info from vasprun.xml.
 All the infomation (starting/intermediate/final structure, electronic inputs,...) can be easily accessed via the **vasprun** attribute of an **mcu.VASP** object.
 Will be documented soon.
 - Functions to read WAVEDER (binary) and WAVEDERF (formatted)
-- Plotting band structure, projected band structure with different styles (will be documented soon)
+- Plotting band structure, projected band structure and density of states.
 - Computing bandgap

 ## Function will be released soon: